-During the year, corporate bond yields increased, resulting in a higher discount rate being used for IAS26 purposes at the year end than at the beginning of the year (4.4% p.a. versus 4.2% p.a.).
-The pay increase assumption at the year end has also changed to allow for a short-term public sector pay restraint as detailed in the actuarial valuation.
+During the year, corporate bond yields fell significantly, resulting in a lower discount rate being used for IAS 26 purposes at the year end than at the beginning of the year (3.2% p.a. versus 4.4% p.a.).
+In addition, the expected long-term rate of CPI inflation fell during the year, resulting in a lower assumption for pension increases at the year-end than at the beginning of the year (2.0% p.a. versus 2.4% p.a.).

-The value of the Fund's promised retirement benefits for the purposes of IAS26 as at 31 March 2013 was estimated as £1,236 million.
-The effect of the changes in actuarial assumptions between 31 March 2013 and 31 March 2014 as described above is to decrease the liabilities by c£68 million.
-Adding interest over the year increases the liabilities by c£52 million, and allowing for net benefits accrued/paid over the period increases the liabilities by another c£2 million (including any increase in liabilities arising as a result of early retirements/augmentations).
-Finally, allowing for actual vs expected membership experience, which emerged at the 2013 valuation, gives a reduction in liabilities of c£38 million.
+The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2014 was estimated as £1,184 million.
+The effect of the changes in actuarial assumptions between 31 March 2014 and 31 March 2015 as described above is to increase the liabilities by £208 million.
+Adding interest over the year increases the liabilities by £52 million, and allowing for net benefits accrued/paid over the period decreases the liabilities by £5 million (including any increase in liabilities arising as a result of early retirements/augmentations).

-The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2014 is therefore £1,184 million.
+The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2015 is therefore £1,439 million.

 Ian Kirk

 Fellow of the Institute and Faculty of Actuaries

 Mercer Limited

-June 2014
+May 2015

-Annual Governance Statement 2013/14
+Annual Governance Statement 2014/15